Skip to main content

 Defect Escape Rate

 In a utopian world, all our apps would be defect-free.
 However, that’s rarely the case.
-But ideally, the defects are caught during the development and testing phases of the DevOps process, and not in production.
+Ideally, defects are caught during the development and testing phases of the DevOps process, not in production.

-This metric helps to determine the efficacy of your testing processes as well as the overall quality of your program.
-A high defect escape rate suggests that procedures need to be improved and that more automation is needed, whereas a low rate (ideally near zero) implies a high-quality application.
+This metric helps to determine the efficacy of your testing processes and the overall quality of your program.
+A high defect escape rate suggests that procedures must be improved and that more automation is needed, whereas a low rate (ideally near zero) implies a high-quality application.

 How to Measure the Defect Escape Rate